 Without natural history, physiology and established husbandry evidence, environmental design would have no defensible starting point.
 An individual animal cannot demonstrate preference for every conceivable environmental condition, and keepers cannot experimentally rediscover fundamental biology each time an animal enters captivity.

-Species biology therefore establishes the starting hypothesis.
+Species biology therefore establishes the starting hypothesis for provision, not a welfare conclusion.

 It tells us which thermal conditions are plausible, which behaviours may be relevant, what environmental structures are likely to be usable and where welfare risks may occur.
 Good husbandry begins by providing an environment consistent with that evidence.